Jasmy118/AWS_Tutorials/6. Jupyter Installation and Creating New Environment/README.md

 Display the environment name in jupyter home page (Now inside jTestEnvDuplicate):
 - $ pip3 install ipykernel
 - $ python3 -m ipykernel install - -user - -name=JasTestEnvironmentDuplicate
-Refresh the home page and open a new notebook in 'JasTestEnvironmentDuplicate' and import pandas:
+  - Refresh the home page and open a new notebook in 'JasTestEnvironmentDuplicate' and import pandas:
 - import pandas --> gives error because pandas is not installed in this environment.

 Copying installations from 'jTestEnv' (Now in jTestEnvDuplicate):
 - $ ls
-- $ pip3 install -r jTestEnvFreeze.txt --> computes all the installations in this txt file
+- $ pip3 install -r jTestEnvFreeze.txt --> computes all the installations in this txt file.

 Now import pandas in the previously created notebook and it works.

 # 12. Creating new environment in Jupyter with conda.